Struggling to Hire Quota Hitting Reps?

 All these advances create an expectation that winning new clients should be easier, faster, and take less work than it does.

-But every salesperson, whether new or experienced, knows what they need to do to win more clients.
+But every new or experienced salesperson knows what they need to do to win more clients.
 Moreover, they understand no matter how experienced they are, their success is determined by their ability to get in front of more potential buyers.

 And there certainly are “new” ways to do that.

-But at the end of the day, sales success requires a big heaping daily dose of failure.
+But at the end of the day, sales success requires a hefty heaping daily dose of failure.

 Because every rep will have to face down many nos to get to a yes, it requires a lot of pipeline building.
 And self-discipline separates those who will from those who won’t do the consistent prospecting needed for ultimate success.